ChrisBuchholz/gostache/README.md

         result := gostache.RenderString("Name: {{Name}}, Age: {{Age}}", p) }

-gostache simply looks for mustaches in the string and when it finds one, it looks for an exported field with the same name, and if it finds one, it will use that as the value container of the mustache.
+gostache simply looks for mustaches in the string (the first argument to gostache.RenderString) and when it finds one, it will look for an exported field in the structure (the second argument) with same name, and if it finds one, it will use that as the value container of the mustache.